-These rules have been updated as of April 2013.
+These rules have been updated as of January 2017.
 This edition replaces all previous editions.

 These rules were created to ensure the safety of all our members and their horses, and to ensure the continued permission of EBMUD to lease its land.
 EBMUD may terminate our lease at any time it feels we are not complying with the terms of the lease.
 These rules serve to protect the Association and its individual members.
-All OHA members must comply with these Rules, the EBMUD Watershed and Recreation Rules and Regulations (attached as an appendix), and county, state and federal law while on all property that OHA leases from EBMUD, as described in the Lease contract.
+All OHA members must comply with these Rules, the EBMUD Watershed and Recreation Rules and Regulations((available on the website) and county, state and federal law while on all property that OHA leases from EBMUD, as described in the Lease contract.
 EBMUD Rules also apply to the section of El Toyonal Road between the bar gates.
-Members should also follow the Procedures of the Orinda Horsemen's Association (attached as an appendix).
+Members should also follow the Procedures of the Orinda Horsemen's Association (follows Rules).